Abdulmonaim/Abdulmonaim/README.md

 I have passion to navigate the complexities of the development cycle, crafting dynamic projects that stand out.

-👨‍💻 Proficient in Advanced Python, TypeScript, Go, and SQL, I leverage frameworks like Express, Django, FastAPI, and Flask.
-My database expertise extends to PostgreSQL, MySQL, MongoDB, and Redis.
+👨‍💻 Proficient in Python, TypeScript, and SQL, I leverage frameworks like Express, Django, FastAPI, and Flask.
+My database expertise extends to PostgreSQL, MongoDB, and Redis.
 Agile methodologies (Scrum and Kanban) and the structured Waterfall approach guide my project management.

 ---